Leutasch and surrounding area

 Although it feels a world apart from city life, Leutasch is very accessible from both Innsbruck and Munich.
 Innsbruck (Airport and city centre) is about 30 minutes drive away (approx 30km).
 From Innsbruck it is possible to travel to and from Leutasch by public transport, via a train to Seefeld (45 minutes) and a connecting bus (10 minutes).

-Munich (in Germany) is 2 hours away by train (from Mittenwald station).
+Munich (in Germany) is 2 hours away by train from Mittenwald station (14km from Weidach).
 Munich Airport is further north and takes about 2.5 hours by car or train (change at Munich Central Station or at Munich Pasing).
-The train is good value with a “Bayern Ticket”.
-This off peak ticket costs about 25 euro for one person, additional people can be added at 4 euro each (5 people max).
+The train is good value with a “Werdenfels Ticket”.
+This ticket costs about 24 euro for one person, additional people can be added at 4 euro each (5 people max).
 This can be purchased at the train station at the airport.

 www.meinfernbus.de run five buses per day from Munich airport to Seefeld (Rosshütte, 5 minutes walk to Seefeld centre) for 15 EUR each way if you book online.